 Ever wonder how orchid growers produce so many orchids to sell?
-Many of them propagate orchids from orchids they already own.
+Many of them propagate new orchids from orchids they already own.
 I first got curious about this process thanks to a farmer’s market nearby.
-An orchid grower there sold many different sizes of orchids, mostly Phalaenopsis.
+An orchid grower there sold many different sizes of orchids, mostly Phalaenopsis orchids.
 She would tell her customers that she grew them all herself.
 The smallest orchids looked like keiki orchids, and there were dozens of them.
 I asked, how did she grow all of these orchids?
 Is it hard?
 Could I do it too?
 The answer I found was that orchid propagation is easy and anyone can do it!

 To propagate new orchids, you can stimulate keiki growth on an orchid you already have, divide an orchid with pseudobulbs or grow new orchids from stem cuttings.
 Each method does take some effort and time, but the end result is very rewarding.
 Learning how to propagate orchids can be a lot of fun.
 It is also useful if you want to build a business or grow your orchid collection.

 Stick around and learn how to propagate orchids easily.
 I will teach you the top three orchid propagation methods you can do at home.
 I’ll give you step-by-step techniques you can use to propagate your own orchids.
 Keep reading to learn what to expect and how long each process takes.
 You’ll learn which method is best for you and your orchids.

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!

 Which Method Is Best for Propagating New Orchids?